natecostello/van_two_point_oh/structures/side_door_step/Transit_Side_door_step.md

 Estimated weight: (3 * 43.5 / 12 inch) * 2.32 lb/ft = 25.23 lb

 Structural analysis: I = 0.0599 in<sup>4</sup>.
 Max deflection fixed-fixed is 0.0596 in, free-free is 0.239 in.

+### Option F - Flat Plate with mid-span support

+This option would use flat 1/4 or 3/8 steel or aluminum with a mid span support that makes use of a factory threaded hole in the side of the step well.
+Plate and span would be fabricated by sendcutsend.
+While thick, this matches the depth of the ribs, so flooring and insulation would be simple.

+The max length of unsupported span is 24.75 inches.

+#### 3/8 Plate
+Estimated weight (Aluminum): 14.68 lb
+Structural analysis (Aluminum): I = 0.0396 in<sup>4</sup>.
+Max deflection fixed-fixed is 0.0498 in, free-free is 0.199 in (free-free is the correct boundary for this design).

+Estimated weight (Steel): 41.40 lb
+Structural analysis (Steel): I = 0.0396 in<sup>4</sup>.
+Max deflection fixed-fixed is 0.0166 in, free-free is 0.0665 in (free-free is the correct boundary for this design).

+#### 1/4 Plate
+Estimated weight (Aluminum): 9.79 lb
+Structural analysis (Aluminum): I = 0.0117 in<sup>4</sup>.
+Max deflection fixed-fixed is 0.169 in, free-free is 0.675 in (free-free is the correct boundary for this design).

+Estimated weight (Steel): 27.60 lb
+Structural analysis (Steel): I = 0.0117 in<sup>4</sup>.
+Max deflection fixed-fixed is 0.0562 in, free-free is 0.225 in (free-free is the correct boundary for this design).

 ## Images